Frankie Lymon and the Teenagers

-Although Frankie Lymon and the Teenagers did not leave behind a huge body of work, their handful of hits represents the best of the golden era of rock and roll.
-Furthermore, Lymon’s influence has been enormous.
-Ronnie Spector wrote in her autobiography: “A lot of entertainers can’t or won’t tell you where they got their style from.
-But I know exactly where I got my voice: Frankie Lymon…I was 12 when I first heard Frankie Lymon and the Teenagers sing ‘Why Do Fools Fall in Love?'
+Ronnie Spector, in her autobiography, Be My Baby, wrote, “A lot of entertainers can’t or won’t tell you where they got their style from.
+But I know exactly where I got my voice.
+Frankie Lymon…I was twelve when I first heard Frankie and the Teenagers sing ‘Why Do Fools Fall in Love?’.
 Frankie had the greatest voice I’d ever heard.”

-Diana Ross has also said that she started out trying to emulate Lymon’s high-pitched, crystalline voice, his enunciation and his whip-crack timing.
-Upon first hearing his Motown labelmate Michael Jackson, Marvin Gaye said, “It was Frankie Lymon all over again.”
+Diana Ross has said that she started out trying to emulate Lymon’s high-pitched, crystalline voice, his enunciation and whip-crack timing.
+Marvin Gaye, upon first witnessing his Motown labelmate Michael Jackson in action, commented, “It was Frankie Lymon all over again.”